oracle-livelabs/database/kubernetes-for-oracledbas/deploy-application/deploy-application.md

 ## Task 8: Create the Ingress

-The **Service** exposed the application to the Kubernetes Cluster, for you to access it from a Web Browser, it needs to be exposed outside the cluster.
-During the provisioning of the Stack, the Ansible portion deployed a Microservice Application called `ingress-nginx`.
-That service interacted with Oracle Cloud Infrastructure, via the **cloud-controller-manager** and spun up a LoadBalancer.
+The *Service* exposed the application to the Kubernetes Cluster, for you to access it from a Web Browser, it needs to be exposed outside the cluster.
+During the provisioning of the Stack, the **Ansible** portion deployed a Microservice Application called `ingress-nginx`.
+That service interacted with Oracle Cloud Infrastructure, via the *cloud-controller-manager* and spun up a LoadBalancer.
 To expose the application to the LoadBalancer, create an `Ingress` resource that will interact with the `ingress-nginx` Microservice to allow your application to be accessed from outside the cluster:

-1. Create the Ingress manifest file:
+1. Create the Ingress *manifest file*:

     ~~~bash
     <copy>